by Lawrence W. Reed

 – – –

-Lawrence W. Reed is President Emeritus and Humphreys Family Senior Fellow at FEE, having served for nearly 11 years as FEE’s president (2008-2019).
+Lawrence W. Reed is FEE’s President Emeritus, Humphreys Family Senior Fellow, and Ron Manners Global Ambassador for Liberty, having served for nearly 11 years as FEE’s president (2008-2019).
 He is author of the 2020 book, Was Jesus a Socialist? as well as Real Heroes: Incredible True Stories of Courage, Character, and Conviction and Excuse Me, Professor: Challenging the Myths of Progressivism.
-Follow on LinkedIn and Twitter and Like his public figure page on Facebook.
+Follow on LinkedIn and Like his public figure page on Facebook.
 His website is www.lawrencewreed.com.